Conducting research ethically means making ethical considerations throughout the project, not just during the ethics approval process.

 All research projects are approved subject to compliance with monitoring procedures.
 Monitoring is the process of verifying that the conduct of research conforms to the approved ethics application.

-The guidelines for human research indicate that all approved research must be monitored.
 Institutions are responsible for ensuring that research is reliably monitored and establishing that a research project is being, or has been, conducted in the manner approved by the Human Research Ethics Committee.